 In order to pursue his dream, the boy sold his flock and traveled across the sea to Africa and across the Sahara Desert.
 Later, under the guidance and help of an alchemy soil that could turn lead into gold, he overcame various difficulties and finally saw the pyramid.

 Although no treasure was found, he realized the real treasure.
-The works are full of strong symbolic color, which enlightens people that if they want to realize their dreams, they need to go through an arduous process, which requires courage, wisdom, perseverance, and testing.
+The works are full of strong symbolic colors, which enlightens people that if they want to realize their dreams, they need to go through an arduous process, which requires courage, wisdom, perseverance, and testing.
 Western critics hailed this book as a modern classic that will affect readers' hearts for a lifetime.

 Paulo Coelho has studied alchemy for eleven years and has been exploring its symbolic language and practical experience.
 To write the book "The Alchemist", he even went to the pyramids of Egypt and the Sahara Desert to investigate the origin of Yuan Jing and its main codes.
 The mystery of Yuanjing attracted the hearts and minds of many people in the Middle Ages, and it is still being practiced today.